 - Robust & Reliable - Fossil stores content using an enduring file format in an SQLite database so that transactions are atomic even if interrupted by a power loss or system crash.
 Automatic self-checks verify that all aspects of the repository are consistent prior to each commit.

-- Free and Open-Source - Uses the 2-clause BSD license.
+- Free and Open-Source - 2-clause BSD license.

 - Change Summary

 - Download or install using a package manager or compile from sources.

 - fossil commit -m "commit message"